After completing basic level of narration in previous four articles, here we are to learn the advanced level rules to change the narration.

 Indirect – I said that I thought he was a liar.

-Direct – She says to me, “You like me, don’t you?”
+Direct – She says to me, “You know me, don’t you?”

-Indirect – She tells me that she thinks I like her.
+Indirect – She tells me that she thinks I know her.

 Direct – Raii said to me, “You can solve it, can’t you?”